Customer loyalty programs — also known as, rewards programs — increase retention, purchase frequency, lifetime customer value, and referrals.

 16. Tie Tiers to Spending Levels

-100% Pure also uses loyalty tiers to motivate and retain customers.
+Somewhat similarly, 100% Pure uses LoyaltyLion’s tier functionality loyalty tiers to motivate and retain customers.
 Customers are encouraged to increase their spend to gain access to a new tier and increased benefits such as free shipping or early access to new products.